Arquillian Persistence Extension 1.0.0.Alpha6 Released

 Published artifacts org.jboss.arquillian.extension

-• org.jboss.arquillian.extension » arquillian-persistence-api jar pom
+• org.jboss.arquillian.extension » arquillian-persistence-api jar javadoc pom

-• org.jboss.arquillian.extension » arquillian-persistence-impl jar pom
+• org.jboss.arquillian.extension » arquillian-persistence-impl jar javadoc pom

 Release notes and resolved issues 21